When is the Right Time to Spay or Neuter Your Dog? (Pasadena, MD)

 Talk with Your Veterinarian

 Deciding when to spay and neuter your dog depends on many things such as your goals for your dog, and other factors.
-If you have questions about spaying and neutering your dog, call Lake Shore Pet Hospital at (410) 317-2028 and talk to your veterinarian today!
+If you have questions about spaying and neutering your dog, call Lake Shore Pet Hospital at (410) 317-2028 or book an appointment online to talk with your veterinarian!

 About Lake Shore Pet Hospital